Brunch Ham Enchiladas Recipe

 - 1. In a large bowl, combine ham and onions; place about 1/4 cup down the center of each tortilla.
 Top with 2 tablespoons cheese.
 Roll up and place seam side down in a greased 13x9-in. baking dish.

-- 2. In another large bowl, combine the flour, cream, eggs and salt if desired until smooth.
+- 2. In another large bowl, combine the flour, cream, eggs and, if desired, salt until smooth.
 Pour over tortillas.
 Cover and refrigerate for 8 hours or overnight.

 - 3. Remove from the refrigerator 30 minutes before baking.
 Cover and bake at 350° for 25 minutes.
 Uncover; bake for 10 minutes.
 Sprinkle with remaining cheese; bake 3 minutes longer or until the cheese is melted.
 Let stand for 10 minutes before serving.
 Yield: 10 servings.